 What is it?
 Well, essentially, it’s a Navigational Scatter Rally, which means an event in which competitors need to find their way, via a route of their choosing, to a number of manned and unmanned control points, after plotting the location of these on a map from provided grid references.

 The name of the event is derived from the fact that it’s held during the early hours of darkness and involves seeking to discover, at each control point, a board bearing the name of a bird.
 In order to locate the board, at Manned Control points only, a task or challenge has to be performed, on foot, by competitors.
-This involves following instructions – some simple and straightforward, based on compass bearings and distances -
+This involves following instructions – some simple and straightforward, based on compass bearings and distances - some more cryptic in nature – which should lead them to the actual position of the board.

 The event, (staged in accordance with MSA Rules), is generally held on the third Saturday in November though this may vary slightly to avoid clashes with other events.
 2017, will mark the 42nd time the event has been staged; the date is Saturday 18th November.